collapsed-stacks/startups/questions/1283/domain-with-the-name-myproduct-com-already-taken.md

 - posted by: [Charles H.](https://stackexchange.com/users/1712396/charles-h) on 2014-11-05
 - score: 5

-<p>I've found myself in the same situation.
+I've found myself in the same situation.
 My company name is Sentry Security Solutions, LLC.  and provides clients with security guarding services to businesses and individuals.
 However, there is an alarm company with the same name in a different state.
-Because the company is out-of-state, my state didn't inform me of that when I registered the business name.</p>
+Because the company is out-of-state, my state didn't inform me of that when I registered the business name.

-<p>So I had to purchase the .co domain instead of the .com domain.</p>
+So I had to purchase the .co domain instead of the .com domain.

-<p>From my knowledge, the only true guaranteed way to obtain a domain name is to be the only trademark holder with that name.
-If you successfully obtain a trademark for your company name, then you have the legal grounds to defend your trademark.</p>
+From my knowledge, the only true guaranteed way to obtain a domain name is to be the only trademark holder with that name.
+If you successfully obtain a trademark for your company name, then you have the legal grounds to defend your trademark.

-<p>HOWEVER, trademarks are very hard to get and likewise to defend.
+HOWEVER, trademarks are very hard to get and likewise to defend.
 For example if your business name is already taken, or a similar name is already trademarked, good luck winning a trademark.
-Also in the event you do get a trademark, the other party could argue that their name has been in existence prior to yours... thus at that point, it really doesn't matter if you get a trademark or not.</p>
+Also in the event you do get a trademark, the other party could argue that their name has been in existence prior to yours... thus at that point, it really doesn't matter if you get a trademark or not.

-<p>I would recommend researching at USPTO.gov.
-They have a helpful video on their site explaining how to develop a strong company or brand-name.</p>
+I would recommend researching at USPTO.gov.
+They have a helpful video on their site explaining how to develop a strong company or brand-name.

-<p>I'm not a legal expert, but that is my experience.
-Hope it helps.</p>
+I'm not a legal expert, but that is my experience.
+Hope it helps.

 ## Answer 1288